UnitConversion/unitConversion/documents/idods/clientapi.rst

 Offline data
 +++++++++++++

-Offline data is the data source of the insertion device which is measured without a beam and is attached to device in inventory.
+Offline data is the data source of the insertion device which is measured without a beam and is attached to a device in inventory.

 To save offline data we should use **saveOfflineData**.
 At least **inventory_name**, **status**, **data** and **data_file_name** should be provided to successfully save offline data into a database. **data_file_name** parameter is a new file name of the file found at **data** path on a local filesystem.